 If you are a nursing mother, employers have to let you take a reasonable break time each day if you need to pump breast milk for your child.
-Some companies have to pay you for your break time to pump.
+Your employer can't lower your pay because you took breaks to pump.
 If possible, the break time must be at the same time as the breaks you already get.

-Your employer has to give you a place to pump milk that:
+Your employer should try to give you a place to pump milk that:

-- is not a bathroom or toilet stall - is shielded from view - is free from interruption from coworkers and the public, and - if possible, is close to your work area, and has access to an electrical outlet
+- is not a bathroom or toilet stall - is shielded from view - is free from interruption from coworkers and the public, and - is close to your work area, and has access to an electrical outlet